 The biography is surprisingly candid and depicts a not-so-flattering image of a complex, tenaciously driven woman.

-But it’s also an intimate portrait that only Madonna’s gay brother could capture.
+But the book is also an intimate portrait that only Madonna’s gay brother could capture.

 Some biographers can chronicle all of Madonna’s career moves, collaborations and friendships, but no one — not even Madonna’s other siblings — had Christopher’s access.